 Ananya Dance Theatre is the leading creator of Contemporary Indian American Dance in the global arts and social justice movement.
 Invoking the work and dreams of women of color, we radically reframe the ground on which we dance, inspiring our audiences through visual and emotional engagement.

 Photography by V. Paul Virtucio, Jim Smith, Srija Chatterjea-Sen. Videography by Darren Johnson.
 Print graphic design by Andrew Jerabek.
 Website by Randy Karels.
 Ananya Dance Theatre, P. O. Box 2427, Minneapolis, MN 55402

-“Shyamali: Sprouting Words” is a National Performance Network (NPN) Creation Fund Project co-commissioned by the Kelly-Strayhorn Theater, Pittsburgh, PA, in partnership with the Asian Arts Initiative, Philadelphia, PA, the Maui Arts & Cultural Center, Kahului, HI, the Skirball Cultural Center, Los Angeles, CA, The O’Shaughnessy at St. Catherine University, St. Paul, MN, and NPN.
+“Shyamali: Sprouting Words” is a National Performance Network (NPN) Creation and Development Fund Project co-commissioned by the Kelly-Strayhorn Theater, Pittsburgh, PA, in partnership with the Asian Arts Initiative, Philadelphia, PA, the Maui Arts & Cultural Center, Kahului, HI, the Skirball Cultural Center, Los Angeles, CA, The O’Shaughnessy at St. Catherine University, St. Paul, MN, and NPN.
 The Creation Fund is supported by the Doris Duke Charitable Foundation, Ford Foundation, and the National Endowment for the Arts (a federal agency).
-The Forth Fund is supported by the Andrew W. Mellon Foundation.
 For more information: www.npnweb.org.

 Shyamali is supported by an Art Works grant from the National Endowment for the Arts.